kuedan/Dockerized-SSL-NextCloud-with-MariaDB/README.md

    - https://github.com/jwilder/nginx-proxy
    - https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion

-Clone this repository to a directory you want on your server.
+Clone this repository to a directory you want on your Ubuntu 22.04 LTS server.

 Next edit the docker-compose.yml file to your liking